 Economic Geography, Regional and Urban Economics

 University and Community Service

-- Vice-president of the “CCSU” committee in economics and management sciences at University Paris-Sud
+- President of the “CCSU” committee in charge of Economics and Management sciences at University Paris-Saclay

-- Principles of Economics, 1st year undergraduate students in Economics and Management (and e-learning), University Paris-Sud
+- Principles of Economics, 1st year undergraduate students in Economics and Management (e-learning), University Paris-Saclay

-- Regional Economics, 3rd year undergraduate students in Applied Economics and 1st year Master program in Innovation & Business (and e-learning), University Paris-Sud
+- Regional Economics, 3rd year undergraduate students in Applied Economics (also e-learning), University Paris-Saclay

 - Economic geography & Urban Economics, 2nd year Master program in Economics, University Paris-Saclay

 - Scientific co-director of the program “Globalization, Development and Environment” at CEPREMAP (CEntre for Economic REsearch and its APPlications), placed under the aegis of the French Ministry of Research to provide an interface between economic research and public administration.

 - Member of the Scientific Committee of the “Research in International Economics and Finance” network.